 - Repeat this process.

-Now that you know how to reel in fish, learn how to set the hook in our next section.
+Now that you know how to reel in fish, get more fishing reel tips here.